 In the spring of 2000, a coworker gave David marijuana plants to grow.
 When they matured, David returned them to the coworker.
 Later, the coworker asked David to help him clone mature plants.
 David also sold quarter to half-pound quantities of marijuana to two people on four or five occasions.

 The next year, in 2001, David’s coworker and his girlfriend were arrested.
-They implicated David, and on March 30, 2001, police searched David’s home, finding nearly 700 marijuana plants (though 200 were discarded due to their immaturity), $1,200 in cash, and two briefcases containing 258 grams of marijuana and a revolver.
+They implicated David, and on March 30, 2001, police searched David’s home, finding nearly 700 marijuana plants (though 200 were discarded due to their immaturity), $1,200 in cash, and two briefcases containing 258 grams of marijuana and a legally owned and registered handgun that David bought when he was in the military.
 David cooperated fully with the police, consenting to the search and leading them to his briefcases and plants.

 David says he was not a major drug trafficker; the marijuana in the briefcase was for his own personal use and he kept the gun in the briefcase to ensure his daughter would not accidently find it.